 Graduated from Tama Art University with a degree in Graphic Design and joined Hakuhodo.
 Established Hakuhodo Design in 2003, a branding company with a focus in design.
 Nagai is engaged in supporting various management reforms for both public and private sectors, as well as branding for businesses, products, and services.
 Recipient of numerous domestic and international awards, including Creator of the Year, ADC Award Grand Prix, and Mainichi Design Prize.
 The president of Japan Graphic Design Association Inc. (JAGDA).

-- Costume Artist
+- Graphic Designer / Artist

 Japan